abiola-ajibola/testing_platform/README.md

 - To run sqlite, you need to have Python 3 insatlled
 - Node v22 and above

-## To runthe project in development
+## To run the project in development

-- In the roo directory, run:
+- In the root directory, run:

         yarn dev